cboursnell/preprocess/README.md

 # Input

 The input is file containing one line per fastq file with 4 fields separated by commas.
-The 4 columns are:
+The 5 columns are:

+ - Experiment name
  - Filename, preferably absoluate location not relative
  - Repetition.
 The sample number (Integer)
  - Type.
 This could be tissue name or cell type etc (String)